sholtrop/ldpfuse/README.md

 LDP_FUSE (`LD_PRELOAD` Filesystem in Userspace) is a header-only C library for writing file systems, leveraging the [`LD_PRELOAD` trick](https://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/).
 Explained briefly, you write a shared library (.so file) using the API that LDP_FUSE provides, and then run a binary with your shared library `LD_PRELOAD`ed.
 LDP_FUSE will take care of several low level details for you (see [Documentation](#documentation)).

+**Important note**: This project is mostly a proof-of-concept.
+All of the current [limitations](#known-issues--limitations) make it not feasible to run in production.

 # Installation

 Include all of the files under the `include/` folder in your build system.